edin-m/google-photos-sync/README.md

 # Google Photos Sync
 Sync Google Photos on a local disk.

-# THIS IS A READ-ONLY / DOWNLOAD SYNC -- no sync upstream
+# THIS IS A READ-ONLY / DOWNLOAD SYNC

 # Set up